tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 - Rubric:
   - missing Screenshots (-5 each)
   - no link, or link not working (-5)
-  - Chrome JSON Viewer extension not utilized in screenshot (-5)
+  - Chrome JSON Viewer extension not utilized in first screenshot (-5)
-  - Web Inspector and Network/Headers tabs not utilized in screenshot (-5)
+  - Web Inspector and Network/Headers tabs not utilized in first screenshot (-5)
   - Postman App not utilized (-5)
   - incorrect answers to questions (-1/2 each)